hairline-bandit/Text-File-Compiler/README.md

 It creates a file on the desktop of the correct type for selected language (using 3rd arg as file name).
 It "cats" contents of 2nd parameter (.txt file) to the new file.
 It then starts the programming language interpreter or compiler or whatever with the new file as its arg.
-It waits until code has finished and then deletes the new file.
+It waits until code has finished and then deletes the new file(s).